-Join Gini von Courter for an in-depth discussion in this video Box administration: The essentials, part of Up and Running with Box Administration.
+Join Gini von Courter for an in-depth discussion in this video Box administration: The essentials, part of Learning Box Administration.

 - So let's imagine that your organization is going to start using Box.
 You're not using it currently, you have some other solution.
 Perhaps you have an intranet, maybe you're using SharePoint, perhaps you're just using networks shares, but you have some system you have now and you want to start using Box.
 The first thing you'd need to do then is to create a Box account.
 You would then go through the apps that are available for Box and match those up with the apps that your organization's using.
 Perhaps you use Salesforce and you'd want to make sure that the Salesforce app was available.

 You'd then want to configure all of the account wide settings.
 And we do this in advance so that we're not changing those when we already have users who are trying to get their work done.
 And we would create a folder structure that was going to best serve our organization.
 We'll spend some time talking about how you choose different types of folder structures, from fairly closed to incredibly open and transparent.
 Assuming that you had a prior system, we would then want to migrate that content.
 You don't want to leave it in both places, in your network shares and in Box.

 That's not only confusing to users, but you've created a new problem that you don't know which version of a file is actually the one you should be working with.
 Finally, with everything set up, we would add users and they would be up and running in Box.
 Perhaps you already have a Box site and you're working with Box in more of a maintenance mode, an ongoing mode, you don't need to create the account, you don't need to decide which apps will be available for use, you don't need to create the folder structure.